 As we covered in this recent blog post, advances in technology give us all the ability to create and share so much content that we are effectively – whether we like it or not – the owners of our own media channel.
 That post covered the mindset shift required to take full advantage of that.
 This time we look at a brand which has grasped this and benefited from it as much, if not more than any other...

 Energy-drinks manufacturer Red Bull have built a brand presence for their content so significant that it almost transcends the association with their original product.
+This is a content production strategy at its finest!
 With its Red Bull Media House, it creates thousands of pieces of content, has correspondents in 160 countries, distributes one of the most popular magazines in the world and has its own TV channel.
 They have generated brand equity which can be valued in the billions.
 We're not suggesting that you need to go that far to see a return from content.
 It’s more that this is a useful guide as to just how much like a traditional broadcaster a brand can end up being.

 Nearly all the content that the Red Bull Media House produces is only obliquely relevant to the original product.
 The link is with the initial core aim of the brand, in that Red Bull gives wings to people and their ideas – ‘Red Bull gives you wings’.
 But there are three things that you can take from Red Bull’s approach to content production:

 - It needs to come from the top

 We finally got an in-context snowboard shot into the Blog!
 Whoop!Take the leap